haplotype/ELAI/README.md

 Exectuables last compiled on 26 May 2021.

-    elai-mac was last compiled on MacOS Big Sur (version 11.3). elai-lin was last compile on Ubuntu 18.04.
+    elai-mac was last compiled on MacOS Big Sur (version 11.3). elai-lin was last compiled on Ubuntu 18.04.

 See manual for commands and examples.